raymondworkshop/raymondworkshop.github.io/_posts/bookshelf.md

 - **[How to Live an Extraordinary Life]** by Anthony Pompliano (8/10)
 - [When Love Meets Fear: Becoming Defense-less and Resource-full] by David Richo (7/10)
-- **[The psy of leadership]** by Sébastien Page
+- **[The psy of leadership]** by Sébastien Page (8/10)
-- [Awareness: The Key to Living in Balance] by Osho
+- [Awareness: The Key to Living in Balance] by Osho (7/10 note: ethical codes are useful for society, but not useful for individual)
-- [Difficult Conversations: How to Discuss What Matters Most] by Douglas Stone, Bruce Patton, Sheila Heen
+- **[Difficult Conversations: How to Discuss What Matters Most]** by Douglas Stone, Bruce Patton, Sheila Heen
+- [The four agreements-a Practical Guide to Personal Freedom] by Don Miguel Ruiz
 - [EMOTIONS: Freedom from Anger, Jealousy & Fear] by Osho

 - [善用悲觀的力量]